andreurbanski/remotely-funds/README.md

 Make sure to configure the necessary environment variables in the `.env` file or `.env.example` based on your project requirements.

+## System Usage

+ To start using this application you car import the Postman collection into your local Postman instalation containing all the available Endpoints with examples of usage.
+Remember to update the UUIDs during the creation of the relations.

+ You must define the entities on the following order:
+ 1. Company
+ 2. Manager
+ 3. Fund

+ At the queue for duplicated Funds, you can observe it working by creating multiple funds with either "name" or "alias" entry duplicated.
+The system will perform a Intersection and once found will start the Queue that you write into the file "/app/storage/logs/duplication.log" all intersected items.

 ## Contributors

 - [Andre Urbanski](https://github.com/andreurbanski)